Which products pay off, and which quietly cost us margin?

 A:

-Yes, high product variety is typically exactly the context in which cost tipping points are most difficult to identify and most costly.
-Circonomit is designed for this: the model explicitly maps variants, setup times, and batch size effects.
-The more variants, the greater the advantage of a calculated margin model over an estimate.
+Yes — high variant complexity is typically exactly the context where cost tipping points are hardest to spot and most expensive.
+Circonomit is built for it: the model represents variants, setup times and lot-size effects explicitly.
+The more variants, the bigger the advantage of a calculated margin model over a guess.

 Bosch LogoFibrecoat LogoMyrenne LogoStolz LogoPH Mechanik Logo